 Please go to the Industry Contracts Division's website for more information regarding Confidential Disclosure Agreements (CDA), Non-Disclosure Agreements (NDAs) and Material Transfer Agreements (MTAs).

-Clinical Service Agreements (Professional Fee for Service, Medical Directorships, Clinical Management Services, etc.): For Professional Fee for Service Agreements, requests must go through the Professional Fee for Service Agreement System (the PSA module in CACTAS).
+Professional Services Agreements (Professional Fee for Service, Medical Directorships, Clinical Management Services, etc.): Requests for Professional Service Agreements must go through the PSA Application in CACTAS.
 To request a CACTAS account, or if you need access to the system, contact [email protected]

-Training Affiliation Agreements: All Training Agreements must be submitted by the appropriate School (Dentistry, Medicine, Nursing, Pharmacy, or Graduate Division).
+Training Affiliation Agreements: All Training Agreements must be submitted by the appropriate School (Dentistry, Medicine, Nursing, Pharmacy, or Graduate Division) through the TAA Application in CACTAS.
 Requests should be submitted at least 60 days prior to the training start date.

 Students: If you are interested in training with an agency or at a location outside of the UC system, you must first contact your respective school administration office.
 The school administration office will then submit the official request to the Business Contracts Office via CACTAS.